 Becoming a registrant

 Joining the Philips Wireless Power program is easy; just contact us to get started.
-Philips IP specialists operate globally and are ready to respond to your questions.
+Philips IP representatives operate globally and are ready to respond to your questions.

 One of our specialists will be your company’s personal Philips contact.
 This contact person will explain the Program in detail and answer any questions you may have.